-Respectfully request the City Commission to approve its option to renew the Agreement for Third Party Administrator (TPA) Services for the Administration of the City's property, casualty and workers' compensation claims program with Employers Mutual, Inc. (EMI)/Relation for the policy period of 10/1/2018 - 10/1/2019.
+Pursuant to City of Key West Code of Ordinances, Section 2-797 (4) b., Exempt Contractual Services, respectfully request the City Commission authorize the City Manager or designee to negotiate the City's Third Party Administrator (TPA) Services for the Administration of the City's property, casualty and workers' compensation claims program with Relation Insurance Services for the policy period of 10/1/2019 - 10/1/2022.
+Once negotiated, authorize the City Manager to execute all documents consistent therewith with the consent and advice of the City Attorney.